PsichiX/emergent/book/src/decision_makers/hierarchical_finite_state_machine/implementation.md

         self.set_active_state(id, context, false);
       } else {
         // From now on in case of FSM not having to change its state, we can tell
-        // active state to optionally handle its decision making (this si useful
+        // active state to optionally handle its decision making (this is useful
-        // for nested FSM).
+        // for nested FSMs).
         state.state.decide(context);
       }
     }